PeterPan1888/Stackfuel_Data_Analyst/README.md

 - Graph Electricity Production from Wind Energy and Solar Photovoltaic (tons)
 - Graph Others Renewables Energy excluding Bioenergy and Renewable (TWh Growth-equivalent) (tons)
 - Map Renewable Electricity Production (percent).<br>
-3.2 Powerpoint Presentation (Coded in the "renewablenergy.ipynb")
+3.2 Final Powerpoint Presentation (Powerpoint Renewable Energy .pptx)

 ## Project Tools
 The primary tool used for data analysis in this project is a Jupyter Notebook titled `DA_Course_Cleaning.ipynb`.
 This notebook contains all the data cleaning, preprocessing, and analysis steps.
 The other main important Notebook used for the Visualisation of `Graph.ipynb`, `Map.ipynb` and `Powerpoint.ipynb` is in a single script file `renewablenergy.ipynb`.